You are part of the way there already!

 - 20 solo takeoffs and landings to a full stop (with each landing involving a flight in a traffic pattern) at an airport

-- At least 3 of the 20 takeoffs and landings must be at an airport with an operating control tower.
+- 3 takeoffs and landings (with each landing involving a flight in the traffic pattern) in an aircraft at an airport with an operating control tower.***

 - You need a recommendation from a Certified Flight Instructor who is himself a Powered Parachute Private Pilot*.

-* Note: Training for Private Pilot Powered Parachute can only be conducted by CFI's who themselves hold the Private Pilot Powered Parachute rating.
+*Note: Much of the training for Private Pilot Powered Parachute can be conducted by any powered parachute CFI.
+However, things like night dual instruction and the recomendation for the practical test must be made by a CFI who holds the Private Pilot Powered Parachute rating.
 There is one important special exception.
-A CFI who can instruct as a Sport Pilot Powered Parachute and who also is a Private Pilot - Airplane Single Engine Land, can apply to the EAA for an exemption to do the training and recommending endorsements for a student working on his/her Private Pilot Powered Parachute Rating.
+A Sport Pilot Powered Parachute CFI who also is a Private Pilot - Airplane Single Engine Land, can apply to the EAA for an exemption to do the recommending endorsements for a student working on his/her Private Pilot Powered Parachute Rating.